risawitama/verbose-potato/README.md

-## How do you make holy water?
-You boil the hell out of it.
+## What do you call a magician who has lost their magic?
+Ian.